OCHA-DAP/ocha-anticipy/docs/source/config.rst

 Before executing any components of the pipeline, you'll need to create a country configuration object.
-These objects are derived from either build-in or user provided YAML files, and specify general country information such as the ISO3, in addition to country- and data-source specific information, such as the COD AB shapefile layer names.
+These objects are derived from either built-in or user provided YAML files, and specify general country information such as the ISO3, in addition to country- and data-source specific information, such as the COD AB shapefile layer names.